 Correct diagnosis of a problem and correct identification of the pest (insect, disease, abiotic factor, nutrition, etc.) causing the problem are key to successful crop management and profitability.
 Below is a list of laboratories that offer disease diagnostics on a fee-for-service basis.
 When submitting a sample, remember to specify whether you are looking for insect, disease, or weed (or other) identification in case more than one organism and/or symptom is present on your sample.
 Also, provide as complete a description of the problem as possible including crop, symptoms, distribution within field or greenhouse, and unique characteristics of the location.
-Commercial growers will receive different recommendations than homeowners.
+Commercial growers will receive different recommendations than home gardeners.
 Please indicate if you are an organic grower.
 In general, virus screening is limited to a small group of common viruses; further analysis is referred to specialized laboratories.
 Contact your local lab or your state Extension Vegetable Specialist for more information.

 In order to submit a sample for diagnosis, some basic preparation instructions should be followed.